Tips on How to Professionally Clean Your Home When Moving

 When cleaning the doors and windows, being pedantic can be beneficial.
 Therefore, get out of your comfort zone and check for potential trouble areas, no matter how trivial or obscure they might seem.
 These areas include around door frames, light switches, windowsills and sliding door/window tracts.
 These areas are often overlooked on many rented properties, even the cleanest.
 Clean your windows using an appropriate window cleaning agent.
 In most cases, clean windows make a great first impression that can turn the odds to your favor.
 Furthermore, there are no complications associated with cleaning windows.
 A simple window cleaner purchased from the local supermarket can be highly effective and they don't have any lasting odors.

-If you keep pets, it's important that you consider professional fumigation for fleas, (in many cases, this is a fundamental requirement).
-Don't forget to check the ceiling for any cobwebs, mould or dust.
+If you keep pets, you must consider professional fumigation for fleas, (in many cases, this is a fundamental requirement).
+Don't forget to check the ceiling for any cobwebs, mold or dust.
 Replace any broken or missing bulbs.
-Again, open the windows and light a few bulbs appropriately. a space which is well lit and ventilated creates a strong first impression.
+Again, open the windows and light a few bulbs appropriately space which is well lit and ventilated creates a strong first impression.